dwyl/start-here/mission.md

 # What is _@dwyl's_ `Mission`?

-Empower people to maximise their personal effectiveness, creativity and happiness.
+### "_Empower people to maximise their personal effectiveness, creativity and happiness._"

 Our App and Community should help people to discover meaningful creative work.